 The 1350 Site is located at 1350 feet above mean sea level (AMSL), up-slope from the main portal and concentrator facility (Figure 2.1).
 The site contained approximately 40,000 - 60,000 cubic yards of material derived from advancement of the 1350 portal, which began in 1978 and continued intermittently through 1985.
 Waters collected near the adit opening are redirected back into the mine water collection system.
 Flow from the site is low, generally less than 10 gpm, and the drainage remains near-neutral.
 Other characteristics of the drainage (Figures 2.9 to 2.19) include a sulfate load, generally low metal concentrations, and localized iron staining.
 The results of grid sampling demonstrate that although some of the rock is potentially acid generating, the majority of the material remains near-neutral.
 Small areas containing rock with the greatest pyrite content have produced acidic oxidation products, but they are limited in extent and do not have a significant effect on the pile drainage.
-Monitoring in Greens Creek, below the confluence with the 1350 drainage, indicates small but detectable influence from this site.
+Monitoring in Greens Creek, below the confluence with the 1350 drainage, indicates a small but detectable influence from this site.

 Steep slopes precluded constructing an oxygen-limiting soil cover on the site in its current configuration.
 Consequently, removing the rock is the planned reclamation strategy for this site.
-To date approximately 19,957 cubic yards (cy) have been removed from the 1350.
-In 2005, 4,120 cy of material was removed, and a portion of that material was returned to the underground as backfill while the remainder was placed into Site 23.
-The material placed in Site 23 was weakly oxidized and contained low pyrite and abundant carbonate.
-Inclement weather and lack of backfill capacity underground prevented haulage of additional waste rock from the 1350 in 2006.
-In September 2007, 2,560 cy of material was removed from the 1350 and hauled underground.
-In 2008 approximately 4,220 cy were removed and placed in the new Site 23 interim storage facility.
-In 2010 approximately 9,057 cy were removed and placed in the Site 23 interim storage facility (Figure 2.35).
+To date approximately 33,495 cubic yards (cy) have been removed from the 1350.
+Inclement weather and lack of backfill capacity underground prevented haulage of waste rock from the 1350 in 2006.

-An area of hydrocarbon contaminated soil was encountered during 2010 removal activities.
+An area of hydrocarbon contaminated soil was encountered during 2010 and 2011 removal activities.
 This contamination was believed to be associated with the 1978 camp fuel tank spill.
-An estimated 20 to 30 cy of soil was excavated (to bedrock) and disposed of offsite.
+An estimated 20 to 30 cy of soil was excavated (to bedrock) and disposed of offsite during 2010 with an additional 315 cy excavated in 2011.
+Excavated areas were hydroseeded to stabilize the soil surface and minimize erosion (see Figure 2.35a and b).